Mark L. Smith (physician)

 Mark L. Smith is an American physician and plastic surgeon based in New York City.
-He is Chief of Plastic Surgery at Mount Sinai Beth Israel Beth Israel Medical Center, Director of Plastic Surgery for Continuum Cancer Centers of New York, Director, The Friedman Center for Lymphedema Research and Treatment, CoDirector of The Lipedema Project, and Professor of Surgery at Icahn School of Medicine at Mount Sinai.
+He is chief of Plastic Surgery at Mount Sinai Beth Israel Beth Israel Medical Center, director of Plastic Surgery for Continuum Cancer Centers of New York, director of the Friedman Center for Lymphedema Research and Treatment, co-director of the Lipedema Project, and professor of Surgery at Icahn School of Medicine at Mount Sinai.
 His areas of focus include microsurgical breast reconstruction, head and neck reconstruction, facial paralysis, reconstruction of congenital defects and the surgical treatment of lymphedema and lipedema.

-Early life, education
+Early life and education

-Smith was born in Huntington, NY and raised in the United States.
+Smith was born in Huntington, New York.

 He attended college at Cornell University in Ithaca, New York and graduated with a BA in biology in 1987.
-In 1991 Smith earned his medical degree from the Albert Einstein College of Medicine in the Bronx, New York.
+In 1991, he earned his medical degree from the Albert Einstein College of Medicine in the Bronx, New York.